Lockport Prairie and Prairie Bluff Ecosystem Restoration

 RES, the US Army Corps of Engineers (USACE), and Will County Forest Preserve District (WCFPD) took a collaborative approach to planning the installation.
 We worked together to determine the appropriate ratio and diversity of seed, plugs, and trees at each site to ensure a successful project.

-Our team performed invasive species control through selective tree/shrub removal, hand pulling, prescribed burning, mowing, and herbicide applications.
-Due to the sensitivity of the site and the potential impact on the HED, there was no use of mechanical equipment at Lockport Prairie.
+Our team controlled invasive species through selective tree/shrub removal, hand pulling, prescribed burning, mowing, and herbicide applications.
+Due to the site’s sensitivity and potential impact on the HED, no mechanical equipment was used at Lockport Prairie.
 In addition to completing the majority of the work by hand, 35 acres of cattails were treated via a wicking application.
-We used this technique to prevent damage to native herbaceous understory and avoid contamination of the water that flows through the HED habitat.
+We used this technique to prevent damage to the native herbaceous understory and avoid contamination of the water that flows through the HED habitat.

-We collected seed at Lockport Prairie which we grew into plugs and then installed on site to preserve the local genetics in areas that did not regenerate with native cover.
-In order to promote the connectivity of Lockport Prairie and Prairie Bluff, we disabled agricultural drain tiles throughout the site to restore the natural hydrology.
-The restoration of the hydrology will promote infiltration which will discharge at the base of the bluff at Lockport Prairie.
+We collected seed at Lockport Prairie, which we grew into plugs and then installed on-site to preserve the local genetics in areas that did not regenerate with native cover.
+To promote the connectivity of Lockport Prairie and Prairie Bluff, we disabled agricultural drain tiles throughout the site to restore the natural hydrology.
+The hydrology restoration will promote infiltration, which will discharge at the base of the bluff at Lockport Prairie.

-This project, which was completed in 2024 provides unique recreational opportunities for the residents of Will County.
+This project, completed in 2024, provides unique recreational opportunities for the residents of Will County.